-Is broccoli man-made or is it found in nature?
+Is broccoli man-made or is it natural and found in nature?
 When asked if broccoli is man-made, your first reaction may be wondering how broccoli can be man-made if it’s grown in the earth?
-Well, this may depend on what you mean by “man-made”.

 - Related Article: List of Man-Made Fruits and Vegetables

-Broccoli is a very popular vegetable that is consumed in a raw or cooked form.
-It can be acquired as a fresh vegetable in season or as a frozen vegetable at the supermarket.
-While it may be relatively new to some, it has been consumed in some locations for more than 2,000 years.
+While broccoli may be relatively new to some, it has been consumed in some locations for more than 2,000 years.

 Broccoli finally went international after 1533 when Henry II took Caterina de’ Medici as his bride and she introduced broccoli to the French court, where Italian chefs were in residence.